north-road/slyr/docs/user_guide/limitations.md

 > Proposed solution: currently working on it -->

-to do
-This came off a WMS file:
-Warning: Coastline: Converting QgsSingleBandColorDataRenderer is not yet supported

 ## Geopackages ##
 Whilst we are love our neat geopackages in QGIS, ESRI is yet to deliver on this functionality.
 If you are going from QGIS to ESRI, you will need to save